mbalboni25/dino/README.md

 * you can now change your character's skin
 * and a new main menu :smile:

-Of course, no single template will serve all projects since your needs may be different.
-So we will be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

 Use the `BLANK_README.md` to get started.